chinapedia/wikipedia.abstract.en/Page/Jaggies.md

-Test_nn.gif, and thus the jaggies on the edges of the symbols became more prominent.]]
+, and thus the jaggies on the edges of the symbols became more prominent.]]
 "JAGGIES" is the informal name for artifacts in raster images, most frequently from aliasing,[1] which in turn is often caused by non-linear mixing effects producing high-frequency components or missing or poor anti-aliasing filtering prior to sampling.

 Jaggies are stairlike lines that appear where there should be smooth straight lines or curves.
 For example, when a nominally straight, un-aliased line steps across one pixel, a dogleg occurs halfway through the line, where it crosses the threshold from one pixel to the other.